Jarnus09/CS253-Assignment1/README.md

 # Contact Information

-If you encounter any issues while running the program, feel free to reach out via email at [nsrujan22@iitk.ac.in](mailto:nsrujan22@iitk.ac.in).
-Your feedback and assistance are greatly appreciated.
+If you encounter any issues while running the program, please contact me via email at [nsrujan22@iitk.ac.in](mailto:nsrujan22@iitk.ac.in).

 **Regards,**
 Wadkar Srujan Nitin